AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 The customer validations quality gate is a placeholder for the customer's own testing strategy and effort, executed before the customer's application changes reach the AEM cloud deployment pipelines.

-Here you can, of course, choose the tools and frameworks you prefer.
+Here you can choose the tools and frameworks you prefer.
 In contrast to customer function tests and custom UI tests, there are no AEM as a Cloud Service related limits, and we therefore recommend to perform long-running functional and UI testing here.

 While you are free to choose any tool and framework, we recommend you align HTTP-based integration tests and UI tests with the tools and frameworks available in the custom functional tests and custom UI test quality gates.
 We recommend integrating [Rapid Development Environments (RDE)](/help/implementing/developing/introduction/rapid-development-environments.md) in your local testing strategy to test as close as possible to AEM cloud environments.